-No distinct plateau in the S-R relationship is present in these stocks; however, stock recruitment appears to reduce along with SSB for the range of historical observations.
-First, the likelihood of high fishing mortality before the start of the time-series should be considered, and whether the pattern in the observed recruitment reflects a period of impaired recruitment, in which case B{lim} may be higher than the observed SSBs.
-In such cases, it may be suspected that fishing mortality has been high before the historical time-series started, and that all historical data are within the range of impaired recruitment.
+These are stocks for which there is no distinct plateau in the S-R relationship but for which recruitment seems to be reduced, with reduced SSB for the range of historical observations.
+In such cases it may be suspected that fishing mortality has been high before the historical time-series started and that all historical data are within the range of impaired recruitment.
 B{lim} may be at higher SSB values than observed.
 This decision should be based on evaluations of other data, especially the historical data on fishing mortality.

-Figure 16.4.3.1.3 Stock type 3, showing an example with no distinct plateau in recruitment.
+Figure 12.4.3.1.3 Stock type 3, showing an example with no distinct plateau in recruitment.